05 September 2021

-It is a course that shows everything that Shakespeare’s Stratford has to offer with a finish coming past the Bards RSC Theatre.
-Previous results show that this event is ideal for gaining personal best times which is useful for both experience runners and those new to the distance.
+The route is a course that shows everything that Shakespeare’s Stratford has to offer with a finish coming past the Bards RSC Theatre.
+Previous results show that this event is ideal for gaining personal best times which is useful for both experienced runners and those new to the distance.

-Thank you also to Lodders Solicitors who continue to support this event and are our principle sponsor.
+Thank you also to Lodders Solicitors who continue to support this event and will be our principle sponsor in 2021

 Click on the red button to enter online.
 If you would like to enter by post, please contact us and we’ll send you a postal entry.
-We don’t send numbers or timing chips out but they will be available to collect on race day.
+Numbers and timing chips will be sent out by post before the event.

 Registration on Race Day

-If the race limit hasn’t been reached then there will be entries available on race day.
-Registration will be open from 7:30am and is based within the Tennis Club.
-Follow the direction from the car park.
+Registration will be open from 7:30am Follow the direction from the car park.

 15 years old is the minimum age you need to be to enter and run this race.